How to Stop Autoplay Videos in Chrome

 Enabling the mute option for select websites disables all audio to help with the annoyances of forced videos, but the media still plays.
 For those who need the audio, add them to the Allow list in the Sound menu.

-If you encounter only a few websites that have autoplay videos, muting all websites may not be the right move for you.
-If that is the case, you can mute only certain websites by adding them to the Mute list of the Sound menu.
+If you encounter only a few websites with autoplay videos, muting all websites may not suit you.
+If that is the case, you can silence certain websites by adding them to the Mute list of the Sound menu.

 How to Mute Sound on Autoplay Videos using Chrome on a Chromebook